 Unlike the original workout program, Insanity Max 30 doesn’t just focus on max interval training.

 Shaun T takes it to a whole new level mixing in Tabata and HIIT training at home.
-If you’ve ever researched Tabata before, it’s like the level above traditional HIIT trainings.
+If you’ve ever researched Tabata before, it’s like the level above traditional HIIT training.
 Some Tabata routines are only 7-10 minutes due to the intensity!
+In Tabata Power in this program, you go all out for 20 seconds and recover for 10.

 You give it your all for as long as you can.